Cookie: The Anthropological Mixtape: Tracks 1–6

-Tracks 7-16
+Tracks 7–16

 Many of the songs incorporate samples of speeches and poems.
-The beat of "Akel Dama" is the sound of a beating heart, while Ndegeocello intersperses her spoken word performance with samples of speeches by musicians and poets Gil Scott-Heron, Countee Cullen, and Etheridge Knight.
-The song opens with a sample of the Scott-Heron speech Comment #1, in which he examines the perception that queerness isn't compatible with blackness.
-Later in the song, she samples the Cullen poem Heritage, and then The Idea of Ancestry, a poem by Knight about the pictures taped to the wall of his jail cell.
-"Earth", which contains the lyrics "Let me be the rain you thirst for/Let me be the sun you adore… You’re my Earth, my paradise" drew comparison to Stevie Wonder.
+The beat of "Akel Dama" is the sound of a beating heart.
+The song opens with a sample of the Gil Scott-Heron speech Comment #1, in which he examines the perception that queerness isn't compatible with blackness.
+The song later samples the Countee Cullen poem Heritage, then The Idea of Ancestry, a poem by Etheridge Knight about the pictures taped to the wall of his jail cell.
+"Earth", which contains the lyrics "Let me be the rain you thirst for/Let me be the sun you adore...
+You're my Earth, my paradise" and "let my sweet, sweet ocean caress your shore", drew comparison to Stevie Wonder.
 Its chorus includes harmonica, bass guitar, and percussion.
 Wheeler and Lalah Hathaway provide guest vocals on the track.
-"Better By the Pound", a cover of the Funkadelic song, has been described as "swaggering".
-"Criterion" features a jazz section, and was one of the few songs on the record where all the musicians played together, instead of recording individual tracks.
+"Better By the Pound", a slowed-down cover of the Funkadelic song, has been described as "swaggering".
+"Criterion", which features a jazz section, was one of the only songs on the record where all the musicians played together, rather than recording individual tracks.
 In "God.Fear.Money", a commentary on society's ideals and ethics, Ndegeocello remarks that "I was way down for the revolution, till I found it was contingent upon some corporate sponsorship".
-"Jabril", which "pleads for togetherness", is dedicated to Tupac and The Notorious B.I.G., but Ndegeocello announces her refusal to celebrate them for glamorizing violence in their lyrics before they died from violence themselves.
+The song also describes a world where Jesus is thrown in jail while the Devil is featured on Total Request Live.
+"Jabril", which "pleads for togetherness", is dedicated to Tupac and The Notorious B.I.G., but Ndegeocello announces her refusal to celebrate them for glamorizing violence in their lyrics.
 In the song, the narrator "ruminates on her imminent death by gunshot".